mafifafm/pxt-microbit/docs/courses/ucp-science/electricity/overview.md

 Students will:

-* Create experiments to collect data using micro:bits and the pins to measure electrical voltage.
+* Create experiments to collect data using Raggas and the pins to measure electrical voltage.
 * Setup different experiments to observe the electricity, voltage, and other electrical effects.
-* Code the micro:bits to collect data.
+* Code the Raggas to collect data.
 * Analyze the data collected.

 ## Materials Needed